 Skip to main content

 Although the Commission's members are appointed by the Chief Executive of the SAR, the Commission is independent of the Government.
-The views expressed in Commission reports are those of Commission members, not the Government, and the publication of a Commission report does not mean that the recommendations it contains will automatically be adopted in legislation.
+The views expressed in Commission reports are those of Commission members, not the Government, and the publication of a Commission report does not mean that the recommendations it contains will automatically be implemented through legislation or by administrative measures.
 In every case, recommendations made by the Commission will be passed to the relevant policy bureau of the Government for consideration.
 Sometimes, the Government disagrees with the Commission and does not accept its recommendations.
 Two examples are the Commission's reports on Interest on Debt and Damages (1990) and Regulation of Debt Collection Practices (2002).

 Reporting to the Legislative Council (LegCo) on the implementation of recommendations made by the Commission